-Seven or more classes are offered on weekends Fall, Spring, and Summer.
+Seven or more classes are offered on weekends fall, spring, and summer.
 Additional classes, including Assessment of Experience (for ABLE students) and practicum options for B.A. students are offered as needed.
-In July, four or five weeklong classes are offered.
+Two or three Weeklong classes are offered in January and 4-5 Weeklong classes are offered in July and August.
 (For course offerings for credential students, see Teacher Education below).

-Most students are enrolled part-time and extend their program over several years.
+Most students are enrolled part-time and extend their program over 2-3 years.
 However, it is possible to accelerate the program by combining Northwest classes with Pasadena classes, independent study or online classes.

-Northwest Human Development Program Director:
+Northwest Human Development Program: